o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

   * The most efficient to write, execute, and maintain.
   * The first line of automated defense against newly introduced bugs.
   * Often referred to as the base of a *Testing Pyramid*.
 * Integration tests should account for most of the remaining automated tests.
-Remember the following points about them:
+Remember the following tradeoffs:
-  * Integration tests often catch the largest variety of bugs but require significantly more effort to write and maintain.
+  * Integration tests often catch the largest variety of bugs, but require significantly more effort to write and maintain.
-  * Use of UI tests should be limited.
-Most integration tests can be written just below the UI layer to verify the core functionality of the systems.
+  * Automated UI tests should be limited, and rely on humans to verify the UI.
+Most integration tests can be written just below the UI layer to verify system functionality.
 * System tests should account for few tests.
 When writing system tests:
   * Only the most critical workflows should be included.
   * System tests should not aim to be exhaustive.